Web Developer, Certificate of Specialization

 At the completion of the program, students are expected to:

-- design and develop websites for various display devices.
+- develop website designs that allow for various display devices.

-- design and develop websites that incorporate current primary and secondary navigation features.
+- design websites that incorporate current primary and secondary navigation features.

-- design and develop websites that comply with industry standards and guidelines for content accessibility.
+- develop website designs that comply with industry standards and guidelines for content accessibility.

 |IS 139||Web Publishing||3|